Published by Nazraeli Press

 Francisco before Boxing Practice, Davey Lopes Recreation Center, Rhode Island 2011

-The Davey Lopes Recreation Center in Providence, Rhode Island grows food to give away to people who live in the neighborhood.
+At the Davey Lopes Recreation Center in Providence, Rhode Island, local children grow food to give away to people who live in the neighborhood.

 Madelaine in a Study of Stress Reduction in Virtual Reality, Bosch Lab, Swedish University of Agricultural Sciences, Sweden 2015

 Rikers Island is New York City's main jail complex and the largest penal colony in the world.
-There are three organic gardens run by the Horticultural Society of New York, where prisoners tend flowers, fruits, and vegetables.
+There are five organic gardens run by the Horticultural Society of New York, where detainees and prisoners tend flowers, fruits, and vegetables.
 Riots, lockdowns, beatings, and solitary confinement occur in the nearby buildings.

-Stacy, Corey, Daniel, and Melinda, Malaysian House in a Rainforest Biome, Eden Project, England
+Stacy, Corey, Daniel, and Melinda, Malaysian House in Rainforest Biome, Eden Project, England

 Xing in an Aviary, Jurong Bird Park, Singapore 2014